Behaviour therapy: Treatment outcomes

-Systematic desensitization has been shown to successfully treat phobias about heights, driving, insects as well as any anxiety that a person may have.
+Systematic desensitisation has been shown to successfully treat phobias about heights, driving, insects as well as any anxiety that a person may have.
 Anxiety can include social anxiety, anxiety about public speaking as well as test anxiety.
-It has been shown that the use of systematic desensitization is an effective technique that can be applied to a number of problems that a person may have.
+It has been shown that the use of systematic desensitisation is an effective technique that can be applied to a number of problems that a person may have.

 When using modelling procedures this technique is often compared to another behavioural therapy technique.
-When compared to desensitization, the modelling technique does appear to be less effective.
+When compared to desensitisation, the modelling technique does appear to be less effective.
 However it is clear that the greater the interaction between the patient and the subject he is modelling the greater the effectiveness of the treatment.

 While undergoing exposure therapy, a person typically needs five sessions to assess the treatment's effectiveness.
 After five sessions, exposure treatment has been shown to provide benefit to the patient.
 However, it is still recommended treatment continue beyond the initial five sessions.

 Virtual reality therapy (VRT) has shown to be effective for a fear of heights.
 It has also been shown to help with the treatment of a variety of anxiety disorders.
 Due to the costs associated with VRT in 2007, therapists were still awaiting results of controlled trials investigating VRT, to assess which applications demonstrate the best results.

 For those with suicidal ideation, treatment depends on how severe the person's depression and sense of hopelessness is.
 If these things are severe, the person's response to completing small steps will not be of importance to them, because they don't consider the success an accomplishment.
 Generally, in those without severe depression or fear, this technique has been successful, as completion of simpler activities builds their confidences and allows them to progress to more complex situations.

 Contingency contracts have been seen to be effective in changing any undesired behaviours of individuals.
 It has been seen to be effective in treating behaviour problems in delinquents regardless of the specific characteristics of the contract.

 Token economies have been shown to be effective when treating patients in psychiatric wards who had chronic schizophrenia.
 The results showed that the contingent tokens were controlling the behaviour of the patients.

 Response costs has been shown to work in suppressing a variety of behaviours such as smoking, overeating or stuttering with a diverse group of clinical populations ranging from sociopaths to school children.
 These behaviours that have been suppressed using this technique often do not recover when the punishment contingency is withdrawn.
 Also undesirable side effects that are usually seen with punishment are not typically found when using the response cost technique.